survivejs/maintenance-book/manuscript/code-quality/05-dependencies.md

 eslint-plugin-jsx-a11y    5.1.1   5.1.1   6.0.2  react-component-boilerplate
 ```

+The *catalog* case is the curious one.
+The project has set it as a development dependency using a version range `"catalog": "^3.0.0",`.
+According to the output, the project has version 3.0.0 installed while the latest available version is 3.1.2.

+Running [npm update](https://docs.npmjs.com/cli/update) would update it to that version but there are no guarantees the new version will work given SemVer is only a verbal contract.
+A package can still break functionality and you should not update package versions blindly!

-The output tells that in this case running [npm update](https://docs.npmjs.com/cli/update) could update `catalog` to `3.1.2` given it follows SemVer.
-The other dependencies would require either a manual change to *package.json* or using a specific tool:
+The other dependencies would require either a manual change to *package.json* or using a specific tool such as one listed below:

 * `yarn upgrade-interactive` allows you to choose which dependencies you want to update.
 * [npm-upgrade](https://www.npmjs.com/package/npm-upgrade) also shows links to change logs.